 In accordance with the REIT's valuation policy, an independent appraiser is engaged to prepare valuations on a portion of the portfolio annually, such that the entire portfolio is appraised at least once every three years.
 In addition, any investment property which represents greater than 15% of the overall portfolio value will be appraised annually.
-In 2021, the REIT had 21 investment properties (2020 - 17) independently appraised, representing approximately \$440,000(2020 - \$313,000) of the REIT's fair value of income producing properties.
+In 2022, the REIT had 20 investment properties (2021 - 21) independently appraised, representing approximately \$392,000 (2021 - \$440,000) of the REIT's fair value of income producing properties.
+The REIT's historical capitalization rate has ranged from 6.3% to 6.7% since its IPO.

-A 25 basis point decrease or increase in capitalization rates or discount rates would result in an increase or decrease in the fair value of investment properties of approximately \$42,100 or \$(38,800), respectively.
+A 25 basis point decrease or increase in capitalization rates or discount rates would result in an increase or decrease in the fair value of investment properties of approximately \$43,300 or \$(40,000), respectively.

-A 50 basis point decrease or increase in capitalization rates or discount rates would result in an increase or decrease in the fair value of the investment properties of approximately \$87,700 or \$(74,800), respectively.
+A 50 basis point decrease or increase in capitalization rates or discount rates would result in an increase or decrease in the fair value of the investment properties of approximately \$90,200 or \$(77,200), respectively.